Skip to main content

 Claude Code hangs on startup

-Check that you’re not running in a directory without an agent.yaml that specifies a conflicting configuration.
+Check that you’re not running in a directory without a moat.yaml that specifies a conflicting configuration.
 Try:

 moat claude --name test ~/empty-dir